aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

    - 2/4 vrs 1/2, which is larger?
 Equivalent to (2 &times; 2) vrs (4 &times; 1), which is larger?
 Equivalent to 4 vrs 4, which is larger?
 And so since 4 = 4, 2/4 = 1/2
    - 1/4 vrs 2/7, which is larger?
 Equivalent to (1 &times; 7) vrs (4 &times; 2), which is larger?
 Equivalent to 7 vrs 8, which is larger?
 And so since 7 < 8, 1/4 < 2/7
    - -11/4 vrs -20/7, which is larger?
 Equivalent to (-11 &times; 7) vrs (4 &times; -20), which is larger?
 Equivalent to -77 vrs -80, which is larger?
 And so since -77 > -80, -11/4 > -20/7
+   - 11/-4 vrs 20/7, which is larger?
+First ensure denominators are all positive by multiplying top and down of 11/-4 by -1 to get -11/4.
+   So now it is -11/4 vrs 20/7.
+Equivalent to (-11 &times; 7) vrs (4 &times; 20), which is larger?
+Equivalent to -77 vrs 80, which is larger?
+And so since -77 < 80, 11/-4 < 20/7.
+   Alternatively, comparison test could have been made quicker by observing that 11/-4 is a negative number and 20/7 is a positive number.
+So since all negative numbers are considered less than positive numbers, 11/-4 < 20/7.

 ### Multiplication